The Westman Islands - Eldfell volcano & Eldheimar - the Pompei of the North in Iceland

 The entrance to the graveyard

-I remember well, being 7 at the time, the eruption and the havoc it caused in Iceland, how my parents reacted and how the news was filled with footage on this dreadful cataclysm when a volcanic eruption started in a populated area!
+I remember well, being 7 at the time, the eruption and the havoc it caused in Iceland, how my parents reacted, and how the news was filled with footage of this dreadful cataclysm when a volcanic eruption started in a populated area!

 The information sign

 I especially remember that the inhabitants of the Westman Islands drove with the pumice on the roof of their cars for the longest time so that they would recognize each other in the capital city Reykjavík and on the mainland.

 And when we moved into a new house in the summer of 1973 I remember that the basement of that house was filled with the belongings of Vestmannaeyingar or Eyjamenn - as the inhabitants of the Westman islands are called in Icelandic.